Siena Barnes + Amelia Dodds

 Could you tell us a little bit about yourself?

 I grew up in art studios and galleries in Bermondsey in South London so my art education was gleaned first-hand.
 I watched artists at work and at play, I saw them fail and succeed.
 Richard Wilson was around so I saw the difference success makes to an artist early on.
 Lots of those artists inspired me, most of them you won’t have heard of, like Alex Rodgers.
 He scrawled onto walls and taught me that words are magic spells.
-I don’t have a favourite colour but I do have a killer collection of motorcycle jackets and roller ball pens.

 What’s changed for you over the past year?